pcnorden/CSGO-Keyboard-effects/README.md

 # CSGO Keyboard Effects

-This is a software to display ammunition and health on the keyboard from the popular game "Counter-Strike:Global Offensive".
+This is a software to display ammunition and health on the keyboard from the popular game "Counter-Strike : Global Offensive".

-This software is currently marked as "ALPHA" because of only half-supporting corsair RGB keyboards, as I still have a lot to learn when it comes to the wrapper that DarthAffe made. [link to wrapper](https://github.com/DarthAffe/CUE.NET)
+This software is currently marked as "BETA" because of only half-supporting corsair RGB keyboards, as I still have a lot to learn when it comes to the wrapper that DarthAffe made([link to wrapper](https://github.com/DarthAffe/CUE.NET)), and how to make plugins.

 ***